lockevod/Karoo-GPS-Style/README.md

 - If you use an old Karoo version you've offline_v7 and you need to replace this file (please replace the original file with this one, but you need to use the offline_v7 name)

 ## Versions
-- v-1.0 Initial Release
+v-1.0 Initial Release
-- v-1.1 Trees and forest patterns added / Barriers section added / Erased some unused code
-- v-1.2 Tracks and paths improved
-- v-1.3 Trees svg removed for better clarity / Added some new symbols
-- v-1.4 Modify tracks and paths
-- v-1.5 Modify draw order of some elements
-- v-1.6 Captions improvement
+v-1.1 Trees and forest patterns added / Barriers section added / Erased some unused code v-1.2 Tracks and paths improved v-1.3 Trees svg removed for better clarity / Added some new symbols v-1.4 Modify tracks and paths v-1.5 Modify draw order of some elements v-1.6 Modify pathtext for text (in elevation captions).
+Add captions for some elements v-1.7 Added more svg symbols for some elements (wood/forest and natural elements) v-1.8 Added shelter hut (wilderness hut and alpine hut) symbol and modify water colour (original karoo style with offline_v9) v-1.9 Added footway without sidewalk

 ## License